 He just stared at me, one eyebrow quirked, expression cryptic.

-?”
+“What is your problem, Potter?
+Don’t you know what alone means?”
 I shoved him away, and because that felt so good, I shoved him again for good measure.

 “Just say something, won’t you?
-Stop gaping at me like a stupid...stupid thing!”
-Again, I pushed him, and again, he stumbled backwards.
+Stop gaping at me like a stupid — stupid thing!”
+Again I pushed him, and again, he stumbled backwards.

-they made me feel like he could see everything.
+I wanted him to stop staring at me like that!
+It was freaking me out.
+Those eyes of his — endless pools of dark gold — they made me feel like he could see everything.
 My thoughts, my bones, me, me, me.
 I stepped closer, body tensed, ready to tell him to bugger off...

-Eyes not leaving my face once, he hooked a finger around a strand of my hair, twisting it gently.
+Eyes not leaving my face for a second, he hooked a finger around a strand of my hair and twisted it gently.

-” My voice was reedy with hysteria as I grappled for control again.
+“Liked it?”
+My voice was reedy with hysteria as I grappled to regain control.
 This wasn’t how the game was supposed to be played.
-Potter was messing everything up.
+Potter was messing everything up, refusing to follow the script, refusing to get mad.
 “Since when have you ever liked anything about me?”

 Potter was close enough to hear, though, close enough to read the words in my eyes.
 “I don’t.”
-There

 I raised my eyes to his.
 “Prove it, then.
 Prove you don’t care.”

-, then he'd be able to snog and throw me away in the span of a heartbeat.
-He'd treat me like any other dispensible girl that's thrown herself at James Potter's infamous feet, and we'd all go home happy.
+I couldn't believe what I was saying, that I was asking this so bluntly, so blatantly.
+But at the same time...
+It made sense.
+If Potter really looked at me as an afterthought, as a nothing, then he'd be able to snog and throw me away in the span of a couple heartbeats He'd treat me like any other dispensable girl that's thrown herself at James Potter's infamous feet, and we'd all go home happy.
 The end.

 He didn’t move.
 I didn’t breathe.

 “I knew you couldn’t do it,” I declared triumphantly.
 "You’re a coward, James Potter.
 You don't show it, but you are.
-Always have been, always will—bbmmmffff.”
+Always have been, always will bbmmmffff.”

 My last word was cut short as Potter swiftly stepped forward, shoved his hand into the back of my hair, and silenced my lips with his own.